grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _The enemy sub is pursuing_

 * [ ] _They come up with a plan.
 They mate with the Gnat._
+	* Maybe this is where Percy says 'get Shakes on the pigeon'
+	* "Goddamn it!
+Get Shakes on the...pigeon."
+"His name is Guillaume" said Hemi.
+"I don't care what his name is!
+Just get Shakes to reverse course!"

 * [ ] _as they are loading parts onto the _Gnat_ (no time to explain the plan to Shakes) the enemy comes into range. maybe fires again?_